HL7/crmi-ig/input/pages/index.md

 This implementation guide is based upon work in multiple quality improvement and reporting domains.
 Various implementation guides have developed similar infrastructure-level profiles for conformance and knowledge artifacts.
 These profiles are being refactored into universal-realm, domain-independent profiles that can then be re-used in future versions of those specifications, as well as included in future versions of the base FHIR specification.

+### Scope of Use

+This implementation guide defines categories of profiles to represent knowledge capabilities for shareable, computable, publishable, and executable knowledge artifacts [Profiles](profiles.html).
+These categories are proposed as a way to help facilitate management of expectations in the content development lifecycle, as well as address common challenges that have been encountered in the development of knowledge artifacts across the quality improvement spectrum, including guideline development, public health reporting specifications, clinical decision support rules, and quality measures.
+The expectation is that these same challenges will arise in any knowledge artifact development effort, and that the profiles and solutions proposed here will be useful in addressing those challenges.

 #### Canonical Resource Types

 The following is a list of FHIR resource types that are considered _canonical resources_ along with a grouping of these resource types by priority of support within this implementation guide.
 Priority groupings are first described generally and any specific exceptions to those groupings (e.g., a different prioritization for a particular operation) should be described explicitly elsewhere.